 Arbin Instruments provides a wide variety of auxiliary modules for expanding the capability of the main charge/discharge control circuitry.
 Modules can either be placed in the main chassis, or in a small external chassis.
 This also makes it easy to add auxiliary options to existing systems.

-EIS – Interface for an approved 3rd party EIS module to allow EIS measurements without changing connections.
+EIS – Interface for an approved 3rd party EIS module to allow EIS measurements up to 2MHz without changing connections.

 Auxiliary Voltage – Used as additional reference electrodes to measure voltage.